-From Risks to Realities
+From risks to realities

-Last week, the FOMC increased the funds rate by 75 basis points and signaled that further rate hikes of a similar magnitude are likely.13 This was the largest single meeting increase since 1994 and puts policy on an expeditious path to neutral by the end of the year.
+On June 15, the FOMC increased the funds rate by 75 basis points and signaled that further rate hikes of a similar magnitude are likely (Board of Governors 2022).
+This was the largest single meeting increase since 1994 and puts policy on an expeditious path to neutral by the end of the year.
 After that, I see additional tightening beyond neutral as the likely next step.

-How much additional tightening will be required depends on a number of factors that fall outside of the Fed's direct control, including the speed and magnitude of supply chain recovery, the duration of the war in Ukraine, and the willingness of individuals who have left the labor force to reenter.14
+How much additional tightening will be required depends on a number of factors that fall outside of the Fed's direct control, including the speed and magnitude of supply chain recovery, the duration of the war in Ukraine, and the willingness of individuals who have left the labor force to reenter (Peri and Zaiour 2022).